GeorgeYoussefRoger/Binary-Tools/README.md

 - Input validation for accurate conversions.

 ## My Contributions
-As a key contributor to this project, I was responsible for:
 ### Number Base Converter:
 Developed the binary to octal and octal to binary conversion functionalities, ensuring accurate and efficient conversions through intermediate decimal processing.
 ### Binary Calculator: